sca vs sast - sast vs sca - sast and sca

 • Efficiency: Streamlined workflows help resolve vulnerabilities faster.

 For a deeper dive into building secure applications, explore this detailed OWASP Secure Coding Practices Guide, a valuable resource for DevSecOps professionals.
+Also, you can take a look at our SafeDev Talk episode on SCA vs SAST – How They Complement Each Other for Stronger Security?

 Xygeni: The Unified SAST and SCA Solution

 Security teams often struggle to decide between SAST vs SCA, but the reality is both are essential.
-SAST vs SCA isn’t a competition—it’s a partnership.
+SAST vs SCA isn’t a competition, it’s a partnership.
 While SAST analyzes proprietary code for security flaws, SCA scans open-source and third-party components for known vulnerabilities.

 Xygeni combines SAST and SCA into one unified platform, designed to fit into DevSecOps workflows.
 This approach ensures security throughout the entire development process, from analyzing custom code to managing open-source risks.